ShadowLLM: Predictor-based Contextual Sparsity for Large Language Models: Predictors For Neuron Ranking

 We also explore a \textit{Full Sequence ShadowLLM}, which uses a small transformer to take in the entire input token embedding and predict the sparsity pattern, allowing pruning of the first transformer layer as well.
 However, the \textit{Full Sequence ShadowLLM} requires an additional $2(2E^{2} + EL^{2})$ FLOPs, making it as costly as running an entire dense attention layer and impractical due to the high computational cost.

 DejaVu employs a two-layer MLP, taking the activation from the final token at every alternating layer and predicting the sparsity of the next layer.
-A significant portion of the complexity of the DejaVu system arises from its asynchronous look-ahead predictor, which is implemented to hide the predictor latency.
-While DejaVu aggressively optimizes an asynchronous look-ahead predictor, these predictors can be expensive.
-The predictor itself only takes 2\% of the total FLOPs for OPT-1.3B, but having a per-layer predictor adds significant overhead due to additional kernel launches and memory bandwidth constraints, leading to an end-to-end latency increase of 25\% over static sparsity (same sparsity but fixed, without a predictor).
+A significant portion of the complexity of the DejaVu system arises from its asynchronous look-ahead predictor which can be expensive in wall clock time despite aggressive optimizations within DejaVu.
+The predictor itself only takes 2\% of the total FLOPs for OPT-1.3B, but having a per-layer predictor adds significant overhead due to additional GPU kernel launches and memory bandwidth constraints, leading to an end-to-end latency increase of 25\% over static sparsity (same sparsity but fixed, without a predictor).

 DejaVu's per-layer approach to pruning, where a fixed sparsity is enforced per layer, can be sub-optimal as true contextual sparsity should be independent of layers.
-To study our proposed predictor designs in a contextual-sparsification setting, we evaluate the Spearman-$\rho$ rank coefficient between the relative importance order of neurons and heads given by the predictor, and the relative importance order given by the pruning criterion.
+To study our proposed predictor designs in a contextual-sparsification setting, we evaluate the Spearman-$\rho$ (rank correlation coefficient) between the relative importance order of neurons and heads given by the predictor, and the relative importance order given by the pruning criterion.
 Additionally, this is done on a global head-ranking task.
 From Figure \ref{fig:predictor_design_test}, we see that DejaVu-style layer-wise predictors are not trained for global pruning.
 We find that \textit{Full Seq.
 ShadowLLM} performs similarly to ShadowLLM, but with a significant increase in overall FLOPs.